ned14/pcpp/README.rst

       --version             show program's version number and exit

-    Note that so pcpp can stand in for other preprocessor tooling, it ignores any arguments it does not understand and any files it cannot open.
+    Note that so pcpp can stand in for other preprocessor tooling, it ignores any arguments it does not understand.

 Quick demo of pass through mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~